 Bishop Bindings is a family run gravity sports company located in the Eagle valley area high in the Colorado Rocky Mountains.
-Minutes away from the world-class resorts Vail and Beaver Creek, we are bound by a passion for playing outdoors, challenging, rewarding work, and enjoying the mountain lifestyle.
-The company was started with the legendary Bomber Bishop telemark binding in 2001.
-Our mission is to offer innovative, reliable, high performing sporting gear to people who share our passion for the mountains and the freeheel turn.
+Minutes away from the world-class resorts Vail and Beaver Creek, we are bound by a passion for innovation and playing in the mountains.
+The company started with the legendary Bomber Bishop telemark binding in 2001.

 Born a Vail Baby, Erik began skiing at a young age.
-He learned how to telemark from two of Bishops very own Badassadors (Logan and Sean) and has been living the freeheel life ever since.
+He learned how to telemark from two local friends of Bishop and has been living the freeheel life ever since.
 With a deep passion for the mountains, Erik stayed close to home, went to CU Boulder, and studied mechanical engineering.
 Days after graduating, he moved back to the valley and began working with the Bishop engineering team.
-When Erik isn’t testing and building prototypes, he is rock climbing, brapping his snowmobile, getting his Jeep stuck in the back-woods and enjoying the best lifestyle he can imagine.
+When Erik isn’t designing, testing, building and shipping badassery around the world, he is rock climbing, brapping his snowmobile, getting his Jeep stuck in the back-woods and enjoying the best lifestyle he can imagine.
 You can often find him in the backcountry doing something badass with friends.
 Erik would like to let the tele tribe know that he, and Bishop, cares that you tele!

 After graduation high school in Fort Collins, Colorado, the first thing on Christopher's To-Do list was to move to a ski resort.
 The second: Learn to Tele.
 Ten years later, he's been an Avon Local and freeing his heels at Vail and Beaver Creek on every pow day of the season.
 Christopher's claim to fame?
 Winning the inaugural "Teva Mountain Game: Telemark Big Air" with a double front flip, making his mark in Telemark History.
-Meanwhile, he's recently taken the roll as the Emcee at the Freeheel Cup in Grand Targhee, and his new position at the most badass Telemark Binding Manufacturer around: Bishop.
+He also has been emcee for a few Telemark Big Mountain competitions.